Tzing66/Custom-Neural-Networks/README.md

 #### 'MLP' files are for the Multi Level Perceptron I created without using any major libraries (which enable us to directly import models and every tool we might need to create something like this).
 It is built upon the foundation of my final project for one of my grad school classes.

 #### 'CNN' files are for the Convolutional Neural Network.
 The network contains 12 different layers, each present essentially to figure out how each layer behaves and to analyse the CNN's behaviour with/without them.

+### There are two files for each project - A jupyter notebook and a python code file.